Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Extraction of Matching Data for Computations on Non-Zeros

-\textbf{Orchestrating structured computations:} A few techniques focused on high sparsity of single tensor (e.g., weights in CNNs), and proposed data pruning or data combining approaches such that each PE received a dense region consisting of NZ elements.
-For example, ERIDANUS \cite{asgari2019eridanus} proposed a pruning algorithm that clustered weights into locally dense regions.
-Then, the group of dense elements were dispatched to PEs of systolic arrays for processing in a conventional manner.
-With high regularity achieved in processing MACs on PEs (about 90\% of the throughput for processing dense tensors), ERIDANUS eliminated the need for processing weights in compressed format.
-Similarly, adaptive tiling \cite{kung2018adaptive} proposed a column-combining approach.
-NZ weights to be stored in PEs of the systolic array were statically combined such that each column of the systolic array could process multiple columns of input activations.
-Thus, it obviated the need for detecting NZ weights and reduced total invocations of the systolic array for tensor processing by 2$\times$--3$\times$ for processing point-wise convolution layers of MobileNet \cite{howard2017mobilenets}.
-Techniques like CirCNN \cite{ding2017circnn} and C-LSTM \cite{wang2018c} proposed accelerating tensors of DNN layers as FFT (Fast Fourier Transform) operations on smaller block-circulant matrices.
+\textbf{Orchestrating structured computations:} A few techniques targeted high sparsity of single tensor (DNN weights).
+With data pruning or transformations, they achieved coarse-grain sparsity so that each PE can process a dense region of NZs.
+ERIDANUS \cite{asgari2019eridanus} proposed a pruning algorithm to cluster the weights (Fig. \ref{fig::orchestration-structured-sparsity}a).
+Blocks of NZ weights are streamed to PEs of systolic arrays for conventional processing (Fig. \ref{fig::orchestration-structured-sparsity}c).
+Corresponding activations are kept stationary.
+Partial products computed by each row of PEs are added on a separate adder tree.
+When block width for structured pruning can be set as the height/width of the systolic array, dot products can be accumulated linearly over the systolic array itself.
+Thus, \insight{structured sparsity allows executing denser blocks conventionally on accelerators, while requiring additional support to index and communicate the blocks.} Adaptive tiling \cite{kung2018adaptive} used a column-combining approach.
+For a sparse GEMM, NZ weights were statically combined such that each column of the systolic array could process multiple columns of input activations.
+Thus, it obviated the run-time data extraction and reduced total invocations of the systolic array by 2$\times$--3$\times$ for processing point-wise CONVs of MobileNet.
+CirCNN \cite{ding2017circnn} and C-LSTM \cite{wang2018c} proposed executing DNN operators as FFT (Fast Fourier Transform) on smaller block-circulant matrices.